 It will also deliver additional capacity for day treatment and clinical trials and an expanded emergency assessment unit for cancer patients.
 Specifically, it will include:

-- Wards for Oncology, Haematology, Bone Marrow Transplant and teenage cancer patients
+- Wards for Oncology, Haematology, Bone Marrow Transplant and a Young Adult Cancer ward

 - Outpatient department and diagnostic suites